clojusc/meson/README.md

 * `lein meson mesos stop`
 * `lein meson mesos restart`

-These mey also be used from the Meson REPL (using the `dev` profile):
+These may also be used from the Meson REPL (using the `dev` profile):

 ```clj
 (require '[meson.ops.mesos :as mesos])